alexbra/ud-nd-project4/README.md

 #Udacity Nanodegree.
 Project 4.
 Identifying Fraud from Enron Email
 ##Dataset and goal of project
 ###Goal
-The main purpose of project is develop the machine learning algorithm to detect people of interest from dataset.
+The main purpose of project is develop the machine learning algorithm to detect person of interest(POI) from dataset.
 A POI is someone who was indicted for fraud, settled with the government, or testified in exchange for immunity.

 ###Dataset